A frequent tradeoff can be thought of as truthfulness vs. simplicity.

 Let’s create a vector of country names:

-We’ll want to insert data=econ2022 %>% filter(country %in% subset)
+We’ll want to insert data=econ2022 %>% filter(country %in% subset) into geom_text_repel:

 Note also that I also that it could have been tempting to label the x-axis as showing “Public deficit” because we almost always talk about deficits.
 But that would have been misleading, given that only negative values on the x-axis would have denoted the deficit.